Marco Vassi

-Marco Ferdinand William Vasquez-d'Acugno Vassi (November 6, 1937 in New York City – January 14, 1989, in New York City) was an American experimental thinker and author, most noted for his erotica.
-He wrote fiction and nonfiction, publishing hundreds of short stories, articles, more than a dozen novels, and at least one play, "The Re-Enactment," (under the name of Fred Vassi) at the Caffe Cino in January 1966.
-Many of his works appeared as "Anonymous" in their first printings.
-He is most often compared to Henry Miller, has been called the greatest erotic writer of his time and "foremost of his generation," and praised by Norman Mailer, Gore Vidal, Saul Bellow, and Kate Millett.
+Marco Ferdinand William Vasquez-d'Acugno Vassi (died January 14, 1989) was an American writer and thinker, most noted for his erotica.
+He wrote fiction and nonfiction, publishing hundreds of short stories, articles, and more than a dozen novels.
+He wrote at least one play, The Re-Enactment (under the name of Fred Vassi), which was performed at the Caffe Cino in January 1966.
+In his study of modern erotic literature, critic Michael Perkins said that "it is not ...
+(Vassi's) imagination but the power of his ideas that make him the most interesting figure in recent erotic literature."

 Biography

 Vassi was born and lived most of his life in New York City.
 He was married three times, but was well known for sexual, drug, and alternative-lifestyle experimentation.
 He viewed life as the theory and practice of liberation, an exploration of being sexual, that is an all-sexual being, bisexual, and homosexual.
 Vassi coined the term metasex, which meant any sex outside the bounds of heterosexual marriage.
 He once wrote in Beyond Bisexuality:

 When one transcends male-female dualism, eroticism becomes susceptible of a more subtle mathematical understanding.
 For each number, there is a different and unique quality of consciousness, and no one is intrinsically superior to any of the others. ...
 It is also fascinating to wonder whether *zero,* or metacelibacy, may be seen not as a renunciation but as an embrace of all metasex ...

 The introduction of the metasexual paradigm is no less a shift in the history of our evolving understanding.
 The vast majority of the species has not seen past the conditioned strictures of the number *two.* And even those in the vanguard, having their orgies, still operate from the standpoint of a male-female dualism.
 The most sophisticated among them proclaim themselves bisexuals, not aware that this is the dead-end of that particular tunnel vision.
 The only way out is to go within to heal the internal split.
 A monad has no gender.